mac9k/ManBogi/README.md

 Android Client and Server

 Server :
-Server is not wokring becuase of comments.
+Server is not wokring becuase.
 This is the Parsing program. ex) Naver, Daum, Nate